 George Emmanuel III is better known as the brilliant death metal guitar virtuoso, composer and producer for Morbid Angel, Trey Azagthoth.
 He is a man who is shrouded in mystery.
 There are only a few interviews with Azagthoth online, and many of those predate 2003, the year the Morbid Angel album Heretic was released, so it’s fair to say that gaining an insight into the man presents a challenge.

 I spoke to longtime bassist and frontman for Morbid Angel David Vincent for an episode of the Scars and Guitars podcast series in May 2017 (listen here).
-David was a gentleman and humoured my many questions about former bandmates and musicians he has worked alongside.
+David was a gentleman who humoured my many questions about former bandmates and musicians he has worked with.
 When I asked him for his views on Azagthoth, this is his response:

 “Trey is a very creative guitar player; there’s no doubt about that.
 And I will always respect that.”

 I couldn’t blame Vincent for offering a short response to my query, given he parted ways with Azagthoth under what we can assume were fractious circumstances.
 If nothing else, it was interesting to hear that Vincent even mentioned Azagthoth’s stellar guitar playing when asked for a quote.

 As Vincent alluded to in his comment, what we as an audience do know about Azagthoth we know by and large through the man’s outstanding guitar performance on Morbid Angel records.
 Not necessarily such a bad thing when so many artists are quoted and used by various web-based publications to attract hits or clicks, raising a revenue profile through increased advertising that traffic following a controversial statement can bring.
 There is an absence of interviews with Azagthoth, which forces us to focus on the music he creates.

 Why is Trey so unique?